vmware-archive/knit/README.md

 # knit

-A tool that allows you to apply a series of git patches / submodule bumps to a specified repo
+A tool that allows you to apply a series of git patches / submodule bumps to a specified repository

 ## knit flags
 Currently, knit has only four flags.

 All of these flags are required: